Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes

 It can be drawn from Table \ref{tab:node_classify} that HiGCN achieves the best results in 9 out of the 10 graphs.
 On the remaining dataset, HiGCN also displays comparable performance to the SOTA methods.
-Generally, 2-HiGCN and 3-HiGCN outperform 1-HiGCN, suggesting that higher-order information is valuable for graph learning.
-Moreover, HiGCN shows a greater lead on homogeneous graphs on average, consistent with the intuition that higher-order effects tend to manifest on homogeneous graphs \cite{HigherOrderReview2020}.
-Additionally, we scale HiGCN to three larger datasets: two homogeneous graphs (Ogbn-arxiv \cite{data:ogbn_arxiv} and Genius \cite{data:genius}) and one heterogeneous graph (Penn94 \cite{data:penn94}).
-Table \ref{tab:bigdataset} in Appendix \ref{appendix: large} show that our HiGCN model outperforms other methods and has robust scalability.
+Generally, 2-HiGCN and 3-HiGCN outperform 1-HiGCN, suggesting the value of higher-order information in graph learning.
+However, it is elusive to find that performance did not consistently increase with the inclusion of more higher-order interactions.
+One possible explanation is that introducing more higher-order interactions might make the training process more complex and challenging.
+If the model lacks sufficient training data or appropriate training strategies, it may struggle to effectively harness these higher-order interactions.
+Furthermore, HiGCN shows on average a greater lead on homogeneous graphs, consistent with the intuition that higher-order effects tend to manifest on homogeneous graphs \cite{HigherOrderReview2020}.

+In addition, we scale to three larger datasets: Ogbn-arxiv and Genius (homogeneous graphs) and Penn94 (heterogeneous graph).
+The results in Appendix G highlight HiGCN's superior performance and robust scalability.

-\paragraph{Quantification of higher-order strength.} The filter weights $\gamma_{p,k}$ are related to the impact of $p$-simplex on $k$-hop neighbors; thus, we quantify the $p$-order interaction strength in terms of $ S_p = \sum_k |\gamma_{p,k}|$.
-Specifically, we visualize the higher-order strength with the order $p=1,2,3,4$ on two homogeneous graphs and two heterogeneous graphs in Figure \ref{fig:stack5}(\textbf{a})-(\textbf{d}).
-We observe that $S_p$ decreases gently with the increase of $p$ in homogeneous graphs, while it decreases rapidly in heterogeneous graphs.
-This implies that the strength of higher-order effects varies at different orders and across different types of graphs.
+\textbf{Quantifying higher-order strength.} The filter weights $\gamma_{p,k}$ captures the influence of $p$-simplex on $k$-hop neighbors; thus, we quantify the $p$-order interaction strength in terms of

+To gain insight, we visualize $\mathcal{S}_p$ with order $p=1,2,3,4$ on both homogeneous (Cora, Photo) and heterogeneous (Actor, Texas) graphs in Figure \ref{fig:stack5} \textbf{a}-\textbf{d}.
+We observe that $\mathcal{S}_p$ decreases gently with the increase of $p$ in homogeneous graphs, while it decreases rapidly in heterogeneous graphs.
+This observation implies that the strength of higher-order effects varies at different orders and across different types of graphs.